Bravilogy/generator-elm/README.md

 # Elm starter kit

 Elm starter-kit for playing around.
-Comes with `webpack + elm + sass` combo.
+Comes with `webpack + elm + sass + bootstrap` combo.

 ## Installation
 If you don't have `yeoman` set up yet, then first do: